spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 ### What is the ‘positivity rate’ and why is it important?

 A state’s ‘positivity rate’ represents the percentage of recent COVID-19 tests that have returned positive results.
-In essence, as John Hopkins University of Medicine [puts it](https://coronavirus.jhu.edu/testing/tracker/overview), the positivity rate tells us: “how much of the disease are we finding through tests?”
+In essence, as John Hopkins University of Medicine [puts it](https://coronavirus.jhu.edu/testing/tracker/overview), puts it: “Positivity rates are a measure of testing capacity, and can help gauge whether governments are casting a wide enough net with their testing programs to identify infections that may be occurring. ”

-The positivity rate is important for two reasons.
-The first is that it can tell us if a state is doing enough testing.
-The World Health Organization recommended in May that countries have a positivity rate less than five percent.
-If a state has a positivity rate above five percent that may indicate it’s only testing the sickest people and not doing enough to test people with milder cases.

-But secondly, the positivity rate can help us understand if an increase in positivity COVID-19 cases is due to expanded testing or rising infections.
 Specifically, the university notes:

 * If a rise in cases is due to increased testing, the positivity rate could look flat or like it is falling over the same time period.
 * If a rise in cases is due to increased viral spread, the positivity rate could appear to be increasing over that same time period.

+For this reason, we provide a calculation of the positivity rate for each region on our dashboard.
+Keep in mind, however, that there are different approaches to calculating the positivity rate so our rates may differ from those calculated by state officials.
+In addition, as John Hopkins notes, it is important to remember there are important caveats about the positivity rate more generally: "While this metric can provide important context about case totals and trends, it is NOT a measure of how prevalent the virus is in communities.
+Policy decisions, like openings and closings or interstate travel, should not be determined based on test positivity alone.
+Considering confirmed new cases, testing rates, and percent positivity together gives us a fuller picture of COVID-19 in a particular state or region."

 ### How do you calculate the positivity rate?